Tuesday, July 07, 2015

 Nero came to Jerusalem with his army in 66 CE.
 He headed straight for Jerusalem from Caesarea.
 The priests had got wind of his coming and had fled to the fortresses they had previously captured.
 They took with them the manuscripts they had rifled from Agrippa's archives.
 Nero was let into Jerusalem and welcomed by the prophets who had been kept locked up in the temple by the priests.
 There are only three places where there is archaeological evidence of Roman attacks in Judea during the first century: Qumran, Masada and Machaerus.
 The priests had captured these fortresses from their guards.
 These attacks occurred almost at the same time, in the summer of 66 CE (see http://raphaelgolb.blogspot.co.uk/2012/10/asor-blog-circumvallation-wall-at.html).
 The Roman strategy was to hit these fortresses hard and take them by storm.

 66 was to be the year of the Romans made war on the priests.
-The first reason was for killing James and second Agrippa, who were both friends of Nero.
+The main reason was for killing king Agrippa a friend of Nero.
 There had been a revolt by the priests against the king.
 Nero's war against the priests was short and over in a few days.
 In the scheme of Roman wars, this was a small affair.
 Nero left the temple intact for the prophets.
 He also left Roman soldiery to guard Jerusalem.
 The war was followed by a period traditionally regarded by scholars as a period of five years, the so-called five years of revolt.
 It was in fact a period of peace.

 On page 394 of The Herodian Dynasty, Kokkinos tries to say that the revolt, (meaning war) began in 65.
 He writes, depending on Josephus: "The seven months siege of Gamala can only be true if the revolt began in 65."
 I say there was no attack on Gamala, Vespasian never went to Galilee, and the start date for the war was 66, as stated by Meshorer and Roth.
 The Roman side was led by Nero who went with his army from Rome in 66.
 Kokkinos appears anxious to find for the date 65 as the first year of the war.
 Gamala was attacked later by Hadrian.
 That attack was against prophets or people of prophetic belief, as were most Jews around the Mediterranean, where there was massive unrest after Vespasian ordered the destruction of the temple.
 There is absolutely no archaeological evidence of Vespasian having been to Galilee or Samaria.
 But there is strong archaeological evidence for a Roman army being present at Qumran, Masada and Machaerus.